usbong/newsletters/notes/LessonsLearned/Eurogamerspain/202306/EurogamerspainV20230616.md

 > Podemos activar o desactivar ventanas de esa interfaz para cada juego y se sincronizarán entre sesiones del mismo juego (por ejemplo, podemos dejar abierta una página web con guías de un juego en el cliente de escritorio y aparecerá cuando abramos la interfaz superpuesta en Steam Deck).

-We can activate or deactivate the windows of the interface, so that each game is synchronized between sessions of the same game (for example, we can keep open a web page with guides of a game in a desktop client and it shall appear when we open the overlay interface in Steam Deck).
+We can activate or deactivate the windows of the interface, so that each game is synchronized between sessions of the same game (for example, we can keep open a web page with a guide of the game in a desktop client and it shall appear when we open the overlay interface in Steam Deck).

-## TO-DO: -update: this

 > En la interfaz superpuesta podremos escribir notas y, de nuevo, compartirlas en dispositivos.

+With the overlay interface, we shall be able to write notes, and re-share them on devices.

 > Esta novedad encaja perfectamente con la siguiente: la posibilidad de fijar ventanas de la interfaz superpuesta en el juego con un nivel de opacidad personalizado.
 Podemos apuntar los objetos que nos faltan para el 100% de un juego y verlo en una esquina sin dejar de jugar.

+This novelty perfectly fits with the following: the possibility to focus on windows of the overlay interface in a game with a level of personalized visibility.
+We can mark objectives that we lack to complete 100% of a game, and view it on a corner without leaving the game.

+## TO-DO: -update: this

 > Si usas la versión de Linux o Mac del cliente, ahora puedes activar la activar la aceleración de hardware para mejorar la fluidez de Steam en tu dispositivo.